vsoch/watchme/docs/_docs/watcher-tasks/urls.md

 | func | No    |get_task |func@download_task| must be defined in tasks.py |

+## Tasks Available

+ - [Get Task](#1-get-a-url-task) appropriate if you want to perform a GET (e.g., download a page)
+ - [Post Task](#2-post-to-a-url-task) is appropriate for POST requests.
+The default return value expects json.
+ - [Download Task](#3-download-content) to download content, such as a direct link to a file.
+ - [Page Select Task](#4-select-on-a-page-task) allows you to specify a javascript selector to return a subset of content

+For all tasks above, the Watcher runs them using multiprocessing so you can assume efficiency.

 ### 1. Get a URL Task

 This task will watch for changes at an entire URL, meaning tracking the entire page.